Have you ever wondered who specializes in treating physical disorders of the nervous system?

 A physician who treats physical disorders of the nervous system would be a neurologist.

-Neurologists are physicians who are trained to diagnose and treat a wide range of conditions that affect the brain, spinal cord, and nerves throughout the body.
+Neurologists are trained to diagnose and treat a wide range of conditions that affect the brain, spinal cord, and nerves throughout the body.
 From headaches and migraines to Parkinson’s disease and epilepsy, neurologists are experts in managing disorders that impact the nervous system.

 If you or a loved one is experiencing symptoms related to the nervous system, a neurologist may be able to help.